5 TIPS FOR THE INTROVERT MOTHER WHO CRAVES QUIET AMIDST CHAOS

 Balancing your needs as an introvert with those of parenting a growing family can be a juggling act.
 Here are 5 tips for the introvert mother to help you find space and calm amidst busy family life!

 It took me a while to realise why I felt so drained after being in social situations or when I spent lots of time around other people.

-I would dread going to parties or out with friends because I would get worn out really quickly and just end up wishing I’d made my excuses to not go in the first place.
-It’s not that I didn’t like spending time with my friends but I prefer to do it in a different way, maybe just with one person at a time.
+I used to dread going to parties because I’d get worn out really quickly and just wished I’d made my excuses to not go or wanted to leave early.
+It wasn’t because I didn’t love spending time with my friends but I just preferred to do it in a different way, with one person or small group at a time.